Aerobic activity raises your heart rate and keeps it up for a while.

 bike ride to teach bicycle safety.

-- Offer to lead an informal
+- Offer to lead a walking group.

 Competition can be a good motivator because: